hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 **3.** An initial email is sent to participants from the frontend server welcoming them to the workshop and informing them that the deployment is ongoing and that a second email will arrive shortly provding the necessary information required to log onto the workshop environment.

-3﻿.
-At the same time, the frontend server sends the necessary orders through a procmail API to the backend server.
-The mail sent to the backend server contains the following details:
+**4.** At the same time, the frontend server sends the necessary orders through a procmail API to the backend server.
+The mail sent to the backend server contains the following details:.

 * Action Type ( CREATE, CLEANUP, RESET)
 * W﻿orkshop ID
 * S﻿tudent ID

-4﻿.
-The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the management of the workshops.
+**5.** The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the management of the workshops.

 Like any API, it uses verbs to perform tasks.